In year 11 students have 25 lessons a week, these are allotted as follows:

 Self-efficacy, stress management, and future opportunities

-Autumn 2-living in the wider world
+Autumn term 2 – living in the wider world

 Next steps: